Boris Yeltsin: Radical reforms

-On 2 January 1992, Yeltsin, acting as his own prime minister, began a major economic and administrative reform ordered the liberalization of foreign trade, prices, and currency.
+On 2 January 1992, Yeltsin, acting as his own prime minister, began a major economic and administrative reform, ordering the liberalization of foreign trade, prices, and currency.
 At the same time, Yeltsin followed a policy of "macroeconomic stabilization", a harsh austerity regime designed to control inflation.
 Under Yeltsin's stabilization programme, interest rates were raised to extremely high levels to tighten money and restrict credit.
 To bring state spending and revenues into balance, Yeltsin raised new taxes heavily, cut back sharply on government subsidies to industry and construction, and made steep cuts to state welfare spending.

 In early 1992, prices skyrocketed throughout Russia, and a deep credit crunch shut down many industries and brought about a protracted depression.
 The reforms devastated the living standards of much of the population, especially the groups dependent on Soviet-era state subsidies and welfare programs.
 Through the 1990s, Russia's GDP fell by 50%, vast sectors of the economy were wiped out, inequality and unemployment grew dramatically, whilst incomes fell.
 Hyperinflation, caused by the Central Bank of Russia's loose monetary policy, wiped out many people's personal savings, and tens of millions of Russians were plunged into poverty.

 Most of Yeltsin's time as president was plagued by economic contraction.

 Crude oil prices continued to fall during the 1990s, following the trend during the late 1980s.

 Some economists argue that in the 1990s, Russia suffered an economic downturn more severe than the United States or Germany had undergone six decades earlier in the Great Depression.
 Russian commentators and even some Western economists, such as Marshall Goldman, widely blamed Yeltsin's economic programme for the country's disastrous economic performance in the 1990s.
 Many politicians began to quickly distance themselves from the programme.
 In February 1992, Russia's vice president, Alexander Rutskoy denounced the Yeltsin programme as "economic genocide".
 By 1993, conflict over the reform direction escalated between Yeltsin on the one side, and the opposition to radical economic reform in Russia's parliament on the other.

 Reporter Fred Kaplan, who served as the Moscow Bureau chief of the Boston Globe from 1992 to 1995, noted that when he arrived in Moscow and tried to find places where bottom-up democracy was being built, soon discovered that there weren't any: despite press freedoms, Yeltsin's government had remained top-down.